 "Ludus" was founded in 2014 in St-Petersburg, and since 2015 all members have been living in Cologne: violinists Evgeny Sviridov and Anna Dmitrieva, cellist Davit Melkonyan, harpsichordist Stanislav Gres, viola player Corina Golomoz and lute player Liza Solovey.

 In September 2015 “Ludus Instrumentalis” was honoured 1st Prize at Berliner-Bach Competition in Berlin.
-In April 2016 Ensemble got 1st Prize and Audience Prize at “Förderpreis Alte Musik 2016” in Saarland.
-Latest success of the band was in November 2016 at "Brothers-Graun" Competition in Bad Liebenwerda, where they got 1st Prize as well.
-An increasing career is confirmed by invitations to major festival in Europe in 2017: Bachfest in Leipzig, Koethener Bachfesttage, “TAMIS” Festival in Saarbrucken and others.
+In 2016 followed 1st Prize and Audience Prize at “Alte Musik Competition” in Saarland as well as 1st Prize at "Brothers-Graun" Competition in Bad Liebenwerda.
+An increasing career is confirmed by invitations from major festival in Europe: Bachfest in Leipzig, Koethener Bachfesttage, Oude Muziek Utrecht, MA festival Bruges, Potsdamer Festspiele Sanssouci, Festival "Haut Jura" in France, ZAMUS Fest für Alte Musik in Cologne, and many others.

 In 2018 Ludus was Ensemble-in-residence in Rheinsberg in the castle of Friedrich the Great and successfully performed there circle of concerts as Rheinsberger Hofkapelle.